-In all schools/colleges the dean's faculty salary advisory committee shall review the credentials of faculty members and make evaluations pursuant to Sections III and IV of these Guidelines.
+In all schools/colleges, the dean's faculty salary advisory committee shall review the evaluations of faculty members and enter evaluations pursuant to Sections III and IV of these Guidelines.
 The committee shall also recommend the amount of selective salary adjustment each faculty member should receive.

 Each dean shall recommend selective salary increases to the Provost.
-The dean's report shall include his/her summary evaluation of the faculty member pursuant to Sections III and IV of the Guidelines.
-The evaluation shall be expressed in separate numerical scores (1.0 to 4.0, with increments of 0.5 if necessary, 1.0 being the highest) for teaching, research (or creative professional achievement for faculty in the creative or performing arts), and service.
+The dean's report shall include his/her summary evaluation of the faculty member pursuant to Sections III and IV of these Guidelines.
+The evaluation shall be expressed in separate numerical scores (1.0 to 4.0, with increments of 0.5 if necessary, 1.0 being the highest) for scholarly or creative activity, teaching, and service.